Explore all the strategies and best practices on utilizing texting as a means to ask for ratings and reviews for your business.

 No matter which approach you take for collecting ratings, texting out your survey will statistically guarantee you a greater pool of respondents.

-How to Use SimpleTexting to Ask For Reviews
+How to Use SimpleTexting to Ask For Reviews and Testimonies

 The main difference between ratings and reviews is an internal vs. external focus.
 The information gathered from ratings, as demonstrated above, is typically used internally for product/service improvement purposes.
 Reviews, however, have more external benefits.
 They are the public’s unbiased glimpse into your business.
 They influence consumer behavior, drive sales, and more.

 Encouraging your subscribers to leave a review involves a different strategy with a certain…delicacy.

 When you’re asking for a review you don’t want to:

 - Sound pushy